Best Of17 min read

 How to Choose the Best Web Hosting for Your Nonprofit

 This is where a lot of "best of" lists wave their hands and say "it depends."
-Honestly, it does depend — but let's be specific about what it depends on.
+Honestly, it does — but let's be specific.

 If your budget is genuinely constrained (under $3/month)

 Start with Namecheap Stellar or Hostinger Premium.
 Both will get you a functional WordPress site, free SSL, and enough storage for a basic organizational website.
-Don't let perfect be the enemy of good.
-A $1.58/month site that's live and online beats a $0 site that doesn't exist yet.
+Don't let perfect be the enemy of done.
+A $1.58/month site that's live beats a $0 site that doesn't exist.

 If you're an environmental or sustainability-focused organization

-GreenGeeks is the obvious answer, and the story it tells your donors and board is genuinely meaningful.
-"Our website runs on renewable energy" isn't a throwaway line when your mission is environmental stewardship — it's a talking point at your next gala.
+GreenGeeks is the obvious choice, and the story it tells your donors and board is genuinely powerful.
+"Our website runs on renewable energy" isn't a throwaway line when your mission is environmental stewardship — it's a real talking point at your next event.

 Look seriously at DreamHost.
 Their track record on privacy isn't marketing copy — it's documented legal history.
 Pair that with a solid SSL certificate and a clear privacy policy, and you've built something defensible.